sohailk2608/PHP-Transactions-Web-Service-APIs/README.md

 Please scroll down to the bottom portion of this README for Prerequisites listing and Environment Setup.

+PHP project is named "Transactions" - stored in the "transactions" folder SoapUI Project is named "CustomerTransactions-soapui-project.xml" found in the root project folder

 ### Calling the APIs using soapUI
-The Restful APIs can be called using any Restful Tool such as Postman, Rest Client, Easy Rest, etc. I have used SoapUI as a platform for calling the services.
+The Restful APIs can be called using any Restful Tool such as Postman, Rest Client, Easy Rest, etc.
+I have used SoapUI as a platform for calling the services because it provides advanced Test Automation features using Groovy Script.
+I have added a simple Groovy script that will extract the Last Transacton ID from the Transaction List and process it further for calling other APIs

+To use SoapUI to make the API Calls, Please follow the below steps:
+1. Install SoapUI free version 5.4.0 from smartbear website. (https://www.soapui.org/downloads/soapui.html)
+2. Open SoapUI and go to File->Import Project
+3. Select the soapUI project XML file named "CustomerTransactions-soapui-project.xml" found in the project folder
+4. Expand the project and open the testsuit named "SanityAutomationTestSuite".
+5. Run the Testsuit and you will see the Execution results
-Its Project zip can be found in the root directory with file name CustomerTransactions-SoapUI-Project.zip. it contains Various Assertions and steps for calling the API and validating the response.
+6. SoapUI project also contains Various Assertions and steps for calling the API and validating the response.
-Install soapUI 5.4.0 and import the packaged project from inside the soapUI.

 ## Following are the Resources and their Calling methods:

 Endpoint : http://transactions

-1. Get all customers activity details:
+### 1. Get all Transactions:
-Function: It responds with all the list of Transctions that was recorded inside the database.
+Function: The API responds with all the list of Transctions that were recorded inside the database.
 Verb: GET
 Content-Type: application/json
 Resource: /transactionservice/transaction